lilithean/crystalspells2/README.md

 ## utitlities:

-[bin/chk] a small tool to check the status of many jobs.
+/bin/chk: a small bash tool to check the status of many jobs.
 The file explains itself.